Lisbon, Portugal Port Guide

 Top Things to Do

-• Ride the famous Tram 28 for a scenic tour through the city's hills.
+- Ride the famous Tram 28 for a scenic tour through the city’s highlights.

 Typical Weather

-Lisbon enjoys a Mediterranean climate, characterized by mild, rainy winters and hot, dry summers.
-The best time to visit is during the spring (March to May) and fall (September to October) when temperatures are pleasant and crowds are smaller, while the summer months can be quite hot and crowded.
+Lisbon enjoys a Mediterranean climate, characterized by hot, dry summers and mild, rainy winters.
+The best time to visit is during the spring (April to June) and fall (September to October) when the weather is pleasant and crowds are thinner.
+Avoid the peak heat of July and August if you're sensitive to high temperatures.

 What to Pack

-• Comfortable walking shoes for exploring hilly streets.
+- Comfortable walking shoes for exploring the hilly streets.

 Heads Up